|

 PRICES REFLECT THIS ?

-we keep our prices keen for the level of service we
+I keep my prices keen for the level of service I provide

-provide and that our estimates are transparent.
-No business
+and that my estimates are transparent.
+No business would

-would grow or prosper otherwise.
-We have found the best
+grow or prosper otherwise.
+I have found the best way

-way to gain new business is to receive recommendations
+to gain new business is to receive recommendations (and

-Therefore we always try to offer 'something extra' in
+I always try to offer 'something extra' in terms of

-terms of value - to keep ahead of the competition.
-For
+value - to keep ahead of the competition.
+For example,

-example, nobody else in the business offers a lifetime
+nobody else in the business offers a lifetime guarantee.

 When comparing prices, think of what